James Mancini

-James Mancini (born September 29, 1984) is a Canadian-Italian wrestler and mixed martial artist.
+James Mancini (born September 29, 1984) is a Canadian-Italian former wrestler and mixed martial artist.
 He most notably competed as a freestyle wrestler, representing Canada at the 2010 Commonwealth Games, winning a silver medal in the 60 kg category, having lost only to future Olympic medalist Yogeshwar Dutt.

 A professional since 2013, Mancini has also competed in mixed martial arts.
 He most recently fought for Cage Fury Fighting Championships, where he is a former flyweight title challenger.
 He has also competed in the flyweight division of TKO Major League MMA, where he is a former flyweight title challenger.
 He is nicknamed Boom Boom.

+As of 2023, Mancini was performing as a standup comedian and was the owner of Mauvais Garcons restaurant in Montreal.